kittiphonp/CAV20Impl/README.md

 # The code
+Each of the directory `mycode/$ALGO_NAME` is a modification of the source file of PRISM-games 2.0 (https://www.prismmodelchecker.org/games/download.php).

-The source code of each implementation can be found in `mycode/$ALGO_NAME/src` Our BVI technique via Widest Path Problem appears in `mycode/WP/src/explicit/STPGModelChecker.java` See the method 'computeReachProbsValIterBounded' (Line 2107-2419).
+The java source code of each implementation can be found in `mycode/$ALGO_NAME/src`.
+Our BVI technique via Widest Path Problem appears in `mycode/WP/src/explicit/STPGModelChecker.java`, see the method 'computeReachProbsValIterBounded' (Line 2107-2419).

 The code in `mycode/genGraph` is used to compute the number of End Components (ECs); see also `countEC.py` below.

 # The scripts (and an auxiliary code)
-In the folder scripts there are three shell-scripts.
+In the folder `scripts` there are the following shell-scripts and an python code.

 - `env.sh`                ... it contains the root directory information used in other scripts.
 - `make.sh`               ... it runs `make` for each implementation.